aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

     axis.set_xlim(0, 40.)
 ```

-Don't you see something strange?
-We know, a fritionless harmonic oscillator, like the one we are considering, must oscillate back and forth with a constant amplitude.
+Do you see something strange?
+We know that a frictionless harmonic oscillator, like the one we are considering, must oscillate back and forth with a constant amplitude.
 So, what exactly went wrong?

-Let's inspect forward Euler scheme for stability for the system we are solving.
+Let's inspect the forward Euler scheme stability for the system we are solving.
 In order to decouple equations for $x^{n+1}$ and $v^{n+1}$, we compute the eigenvalues $\lambda_i$ and eigenvectors $v_i$ of the matrix

 \begin{align}
 L=